taunusflieger/anemometer/README.md

 # ESP32-C3 / S3 Espressif IDF OTA Experiment
 [![CI](https://github.com/taunusflieger/anemometer/actions/workflows/ci.yml/badge.svg)](https://github.com/taunusflieger/anemometer/actions/workflows/ci.yml)

 ## About

-This experiment uses IDF OTA functionality in Rust on an ESP32-C3-Rust Board
+This experiment uses IDF OTA functionality in Rust on an Adafruit ESP32-S3 TFT Board

 This is WIP - should lead to a sensor node for an anemometer.
 The anemometer needs to be calibrated.
 This will be done by moving (driving) the anemometer an comparing the rotation speed with parallel recorded GPS signal.